caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/04 SMB Enumeration.md

 ># =====================================
 >```

-Lab 1 - How many hosts have port 445 open?
+Lab 1 - Power on the Walk Through VM Group 1 and use Nmap to create a list of the SMB servers in the VM Group 1.
+How many hosts have port 445 open?
 >``` shell
 ># Perform SMB scan on port 445
 >kali@kali:~$ sudo nmap -v -p 445 -oG smb-445-scan.txt 192.168.149.1-254